-Helps Rotherham Council develop a range of community options for people with a learning disability and/or autism.
+Partnership project with Rotherham Council to develop a range of community options for, and led by, people with a learning disability and/or autism.

 The enterprise leaders in Rotherham and staff here within adult social care are very lucky to have someone like you at the helm.
 I have and continue to appreciate what you have achieved.
 I’ve seen you take newbie services and help them to develop to a point where my trust in them has grown.
 This was as a direct result of your intervention and guidance.
 Your efforts have helped to change the culture and concept of care in Rotherham and its made our role as reviewer so much easier as a result.

 Community Catalyst have been a great support in helping us get established in Rotherham.
 They have supported us to network with other great organisations and involve us in a variety of projects which has helped our service grow from strength to strength.

 In Rotherham we have been working with Community Catalysts for a number of years, it has been a great experience and we have delivered together a number of exciting initiatives, providing exciting opportunities for people.
 Harry from Community Catalysts is seen as part of the wider team in our transformation agenda and we could not have got as far as we have without that challenge, innovation and support.

 Anne-Marie Lubanski, Strategic Director of Adult Care, Housing and Public Health